KL2001/flashforge_adventurer5m/README.md

-# FlashForge Adventurer 5M Integration
+# FlashForge Adventurer 5M Pro Integration

 This project integrates the **FlashForge Adventurer 5M** 3D printer in LAN mode with Home Assistant.